reactiflux/reactiflux.com/src/md-pages/roles.md

 ## Admins

-Our staff, (moderators and admins) share responsibility for day-to-day operation of the server.
-Our admins are recognized as trusted members who have gone above and beyond keeping the community operating, completing a project that expanded what the community is.
+Our staff, (moderators and admins) share responsibility for day-to-day operation of the server, as members who have earned trust over years to safeguard Reactiflux.
+Our admins are those who have gone above and beyond keeping the community operating, completing a project that expanded what the community is.